New Footbridge, Westover

 If time permits continue ahead 400m to view Midelney Manor(4).

-4 (GR408 231) Go L along track just before bridge and follow for 1Km.
-Where track swings R to cross river by pumping station, continue ahead for 100m and go through gate to join the Parrett Trail.
-Follow the raised bank with river on R for 1.8Km joining the line of the former Yeovil to Taunton railway at a derelict bridge and then bearing R to reach Westover bridge and road.
-Go L for 250m passing abutments of former bridge and then turning very sharp R up track (SP Parrett Cycleway(5) to reach gate by cottage [3.2Km]
+4 (GR408 231) Go L along track (SP Parrett Trail ¾mile) just before bridge and follow for 1Km.
+Where track swings R to cross river by pumping station, continue ahead 100m and go through gate to join the Parrett Trail.
+Follow raised bank with river on R for 1.3Km to a derelict bridge of the former Yeovil to Taunton railway and follow 200m before rejoining the river then 300m to reach Westover bridge and road.
+Go L for 250m passing abutments of former bridge and after 50m turning very sharp R up track (SP Parrett Cycleway(5) to reach gate by cottage [3.2Km]

 5 (GR423 248) At gate go L to follow cycleway for 1.6Km.
-At crossing track go R and immediately L along enclosed path for 250m to join road through trading estate at modern stile.
-Go R and follow the estate road 200m to main road and bus stop.
-That for Somerton & Yeovil is across the road [2.0Km].
+At crossing track go R and after 30m go L along enclosed path for 250m to join road at modern stile.
+Go R and follow the road 200m through trading estate to main road and bus stop.
+That for Somerton & Yeovil is across the road [2.0Km]

 FOR A SHORTER WALK Distance 5.9Km/3.7milesFollow to the end of point 2.
 Go L and follow the road for 1.9Km and just beyond the extensive farm buildings of Westover Farm, reach track on L SP Parrett Cycleway.
 Ascend to gate.
 This is point 5.
 Follow to the end.